Austin-Faulkner/AustinDrinks_iOSApp/README.md

 [Acceptance Test Cases.pdf](https://github.com/Austin-Faulkner/AustinDrinks_iOSApp/files/8429499/Acceptance.Test.Cases.pdf)

  # See "AustinDrinks Full Demo.mov" in the Repository
  The demo will provide a full demonstration of the various interactivity on the app.
 NOTICE: If the .mov or .mp4 files do not work for any reason when the repo is downloaded as a .zip file, simply download the one you want to review individually.
 Also, note that the CoreData API allows the app to share all on-device Reviews and shared experience Photos with other app users.
+Final remark: this app works on a host of Apple modile devices, from the iPhone 7 to the iPhone 13 pro and from any iPad device greater than iPad 8.
+Note however not all (minor) kinks are worked out for the iPad deployment.